 Accommodations or academic adjustments will be evaluated and arranged on a case-by-case basis.
-Upon receiving the documentation, the Director will complete an initial student interview.
-Once a disability has been properly documented, the Director will work cooperatively with the student to provide effective, reasonable accommodation(s) that meet the student’s needs.
+Upon receiving the documentation, Disability Services will complete an initial student interview.
+Once a disability has been properly documented, Disability Services will work cooperatively with the student to provide effective, reasonable accommodation(s) that meet the student’s needs.
 The university cannot grant accommodations which impose an undue hardship on the university or substantially alter the university’s academic programs.

-The Counseling and Testing Center will provide a Letter of Accommodation describing those accommodations, which have been determined to be reasonable and appropriate for the student.
-The student and the Director will jointly review the Letter of Accommodation, and the student will be referred to the appropriate faculty/staff offices for the provision of the services described in the letter.
+Disability Services will provide a Letter of Accommodation describing those accommodations, which have been determined to be reasonable and appropriate for the student.
+The student and the representative Disability Services will jointly review the Letter of Accommodation, and the student will be referred to the appropriate faculty/staff offices for the provision of the services described in the letter.

 Problems with Accommodations?

-If a student believes that the accommodations and academic adjustments provided by the Director are not effectively meeting the student’s needs, the student should notify the Director promptly.
-The Director will meet with the student to re-assess the Letter of Accommodation.
-If necessary, the Director will communicate with appropriate faculty members to make sure that accommodations are being properly implemented.
+If a student believes that the accommodations and academic adjustments provided are not effectively meeting the student’s needs, the student should notify Disability Services promptly.
+The representative of Disability Services will meet with the student to re-assess the Letter of Accommodation.
+If necessary, Disability Services will communicate with appropriate faculty members to make sure that accommodations are being properly implemented.

 Address: 900 College Street, Box 8437 • Belton, TX 76513